Effective resistance is more than distance: Laplacians, Simplices and the Schur complement: Graphs, Laplacians and Simplices

-A \emph{weighted graph} $G=(\mathcal{N},\mathcal{L},w)$ consists of a set of $n$ nodes $\mathcal{N}$ and a set of links $\mathcal{L}$ which connect (unordered, distinct) pairs of nodes \footnote{Nodes and links are often called vertices and edges in the graph theory literature.
-Here, these terms are reserved for the vertices and edges of a simplex.}, and positive weights $w$ defined on the links; we write $(i,j)\in\mathcal{L}$ for a link between $i$ and $j$, and $w_{ij}$ for its weight.
-We assume the graph to be finite ($n<\infty$) and connected, i.e. with a path between any pair of nodes.
+We start by defining the basic objects of interest.
+A \emph{weighted graph} $G=(\mathcal{N},\mathcal{L},w)$ consists of a set of $n$ nodes $\mathcal{N}$ and a set of links $\mathcal{L}$ which connect (unordered, distinct) pairs of nodes\footnote{Nodes and links are often called vertices and edges in the graph theory literature.
+Here, these terms are reserved for the vertices and edges of a simplex.}, and positive weights $w$ defined on the links; we write $(i,j)\in\mathcal{L}$ for a link\footnote{An undirected link is sometimes denoted as $\lbrace i,j\rbrace$ instead of a tuple, to distinguish it from a directed link.} between $i$ and $j$, and $w_{ij}$ for its weight.
+We assume the graph to be finite\footnote{We also assume $n\geq 2$ to avoid the exceptional case of the trivial graph.} ($n<\infty$) and connected, i.e. with a path between any pair of nodes.
 It is often more practical to represent the graph structure as a matrix; here, we work with the \emph{Laplacian matrix} of a graph $G$ which is the $n\times n$ matrix $Q$ with entries \cite{Merris, Mohar}

 where $d_i$ is the \emph{degree} of a node $i$, equal to the total weight of all links containing $i$ as $d_i=\sum_{(i,j)\in\mathcal{L}}w_{ij}$.
 The properties of a (finite, connected and positively) weighted graph $G$ translate to properties of the Laplacian $Q$ as follows; the Laplacian matrix is/has: